ransomnumber6/Windchill/README.md

 Based on the users input the cacluations will be evaluated and will fall into three categories based on a range of temps.

-Each range has a different string that will be returned lettign the user know how severe the windchill is.
+Each range has a different string that will be returned letting the user know how severe the windchill is.